zombocom/rundoc/README.md

     :::- $ git init .
     ```

+Note: If all commands inside of a code block are hidden, the entire codeblock will not be rendered.

 If you want the output of the actual command to be rendered to
 the screen you can use an equal sign so that